Installations & Performances

-The Polar Project is a tribute to the famous French-Argentine novelist Gabriela Conti (1974-2010) – who never existed.
-A legendary figure of early 21st century literature, the first woman of Argentine nationality to reach the South Pole, Gabriela Conti was invented by Agathe Simon
+The Polar Project is a tribute to the famous French-Argentine novelist Gabriela Conti (1974-2010).
+A legendary figure of early 21st century literature, she’s the first woman of Argentine nationality to reach the South Pole.

 The exhibition also evokes the impossible encounter of two sisters.
 Cecilia Conti, Gabriela’s sister, is actually one of the 500 stolen babies of the Argentine dictatorship.
 She was “found again” only after the novelist’s death, and dedicated herself to her sister’s memory.